This post may contain affiliate links. See my disclosure statement.

 About The Lavender

-Dry lavender buds can vary in color.
-Over the years, I have purchased lavender from places like Etsy or eBay, and also from Amazon.
-Sometimes it’s very bright purple, which means it could have been dyed, other times it’s more gray.
-The dye doesn’t hurt it, or take away from the scent.
-Just make sure not to ingest dyed lavender.
-(If you grow your own lavender, you don’t have to worry about this.)
-There is also dust that naturally comes off of the buds, and it will settle in the bottom of the package.
-This is normal.
-Occasionally, you will get dried lavender stems mixed in with the buds.
-Just pull them out, and throw them away.
+Dry lavender buds can vary quite a bit in color.
+Over the years, I’ve purchased lavender from places like Etsy, eBay, and Amazon.
+Sometimes it arrives as a vibrant purple, which could mean it has been dyed.
+Other times, the color is more muted or gray.
+The dye doesn’t affect the scent, but it’s important not to ingest dyed lavender.
+If you grow your own, this isn’t something you need to worry about.
+You may also notice a bit of dust that naturally settles at the bottom of the package.
+That’s completely normal.
+Occasionally, dried stems get mixed in with the buds.
+Just remove them and toss them away.

 Lavender Essential Oil